Close Icon

 Holiday let council tax and business rates in Cornwall

 If you fit certain criteria, your holiday let may be valued for business rates.
-This can be positive, as owners can avoid a premium on council tax for second homes and benefit from the offset of small business rates relief.
+This can be positive, as owners can avoid a premium on council tax for second homes and benefit from the offset of small business rate relief.

 Self-catering accommodation in England or Scotland is subject to business rates rather than council tax only if it meets the following criteria: